antmicro/alkali-csd-projects/host-app/README.md

 Building
 --------

-To build this app you need to have GCC toolchain installed.
+To build this app you need to have CMake, GCC and Tensorflow sources on your PC.
-Once that is installed, you can build the app with:
+Once that is read, you can build the app with:

-    make
+    mkdir -p build && cd build
+    cmake .. -DTENSORFLOW_SOURCE_DIR=~/work/wd-nvme/new/wd-nvme-docker/tensorflow_src
+    cmake --build . -j

-This should create a file `host-app`.
+This should create `host-app` and `tf-app` executables in the `build` directory.

 Usage
 -----